amiaoh/groceryDatabaseApp/README.md

-Use dummy login details username: aaa
+Use dummy login details username: aaa , no password. in stores tab, clicking on a row with the store name allows you to edit details. you can also create a new store/location. create and edit deals pending.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).